yuliapsavinkova/resume-builder/README.md

 # resume

 My resume, built as code.
 Content lives in `src/data.ts`.
-Running the build generates a polished `.docx`.
+Running the build generates a `.docx` and `.pdf`.

 ## Why